CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 (2) Ongoing debate about attention as a faithful explanation.
 There's a debate about whether attention is a faithful explanation.
 Some of their observations are: attention attribution is not correlated well with other explanation methods' results, and randomly perturbing attention does not affect the model's prediction, which all indicates attention is not a faithful explanation [7].
-But [8] provides a possible answer of why discarding learned attention patterns has a low impact: most parts of token information are preserved by residual connection：
+But [8] provides a possible answer to why discarding learned attention patterns have a low impact: most parts of token information are preserved by residual connection：

 ![图片](/assets/blog1/image12.png)

-(This is the visualization of the attention map before (left) and after (right) adding residual connection .
+(This is the visualization of the attention map before (left) and after (right) adding a residual connection.
 The right one is diagonal, which means the tokens itself has the highest contribution to themselves)
 So only perturbing attention does not change too much, if they don't change residual connection.

 ### 2. Applying explanation methods of CNN to Transformer